boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-30-JenkinsHomeLab-P3-WindowsAgents.md

 ![jenkins](/assets/posts/jenkins-home-lab/2019-12-30-JenkinsHomeLab-P3-WindowsAgents/3.05-agent-list.jpg){: .enable-lightbox}

 Depending on which master hosting method used you may be able to launch with Java webstart, but that won't allow you to install the service since it won't run with administrative priviledges.
-Instead we'll uset the second connection method.
+Instead we'll use the second connection method.
 For now copy the following as we will use them a little later:

 ![jenkins](/assets/posts/jenkins-home-lab/2019-12-30-JenkinsHomeLab-P3-WindowsAgents/3.06-agent-connection.jpg){: .enable-lightbox}